captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 That too much air?

 ---

+---

 ## ALISON:
-Um-mm.
+Mm-mm.

 ---

 ## ALISON:
-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 RUN AND RUN

 ---

-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 SUN DOWN ON THE CREEK

 ---

-PARTLY FROZEN, PARTLY FLOWING,
+PARTLY FROZEN, PARTLY FLOWING,<br>
 MUST BE WINDY, TREES ARE BENDING,

 ---

-JUNCTION 50,
-FIELD NEEDS MOWING
+JUNCTION 50, FIELD NEEDS MOWING<br>
+FEELS LIKE THE CAR IS FLOATING

 ---

-FEELS LIKE THE
-CAR IS FLOATING

----

-SAY SOMETHING, TALK TO HIM
+SAY SOMETHING, TALK TO HIM<br>
 SAY SOMETHING, ANYTHING

 ---

+AT THE LIGHT AT THE LIGHT<br>
 AT THE LIGHT AT THE LIGHT
-AT THE LIGHT AT THE LIGHT

 ---

-AT THE LIGHT AT THE LIGHT
+AT THE LIGHT AT THE LIGHT<br>
-AT THE LIGHT AT THE LIGHT
+AT THE LIGHT AT THE LIGHT!

 ---

-LIKE, YOU COULD SAY,
+LIKE, YOU COULD SAY, SO HOW DOES IT FEEL

-SO HOW DOES IT FEEL TO KNOW THAT YOU AND I ARE BOTH—
+TO KNOW THAT YOU AND I ARE BOTH—

 ---

 ## BRUCE:
-Hey
+Hey.

 ---